sezanzeb/sezanlight/readme.md

 an experience as pleasing as possible for dark colors, you might want to consider to only have half as many LEDs as I have (I have 150 SMD 5050 12v LEDs) if you only want to watch movies and not illuminate your room.

+I would love to have a high PWM frequency to eliminate all the potential eye strain, however, this would also reduce the resolution of duty cicles that can be set.
+It uses:
+- 400hz for movies/computer screens to provide higher resolution color fades (might add 200hz mode for even smoother fades, which is what a lot of computer screens use)
+- 2000hz for static colors to reduce potential eye strain.
+The server automatically switches to 2000hz if the color doesn't change for a long enough period of time

 ## Static Colors (Web Frontend)